mariadb-corporation/mariadb-columnstore-api/docs/reference/driver.rst

 .. cpp:function:: ColumnStoreDriver::ColumnStoreDriver()

    Creates an instance of the ColumnStoreDriver.
-This will search for the environment variable :envvar:`COLUMNSTORE_INSTALL_DIR`, if this isn't found then the default path of ``/usr/local/mariadb/columnstore/`` is used.
+The default path of ``/etc/columnstore/`` is used to find the configuration file.

    :raises ColumnStoreConfigError: When the Columnstore.xml file cannot be found or cannot be parsed